Facebook

 Background

-Acacia rigidula is a shrub that grows in southwest and west Texas, as well as in the northern states of Mexico.
-The chemicals in Acacia rigidula might have stimulant effects, which is why it is used in some weight loss and athletic performance supplements.
+Acacia rigidula is a shrub found in Texas and Mexico.
+It contains chemicals with stimulant effects and is used in some weight loss and sports supplements.

-Many dietary supplements that list Acacia rigidula as an ingredient have been shown to contain large amounts of the chemical phenethylamine.
-While phenethylamine is found in Acacia rigidula leaves naturally, the amounts found in these supplements is often greater than would be expected from the plant parts alone.
+Stimulants in Acacia rigidula can affect the heart and may be unsafe.
+Many Acacia rigidula supplements have been shown to contain large amounts phenethylamine.
+Phenethylamine is found in Acacia rigidula naturally, but the amounts found in supplements is often greater than would be expected.

-When taken by mouth: Acacia rigidula is POSSIBLY UNSAFE.
-Acacia rigidula contains chemicals thought to have stimulant effects.
-There have been several reports of increased heart rate and heart palpitations in people taking products containing Acacia rigidula and other stimulants.
-There is also one reported case of cardiac arrest.
+When taken by mouth: Acacia rigidula is possibly unsafe.
+There have been several reports of increased heart rate and heart palpitations in people taking products containing Acacia rigidula.
+There is one reported case of cardiac arrest.
 It's unclear if these side effects were caused by Acacia rigidula or other stimulants in these products.

 Special Precautions & Warnings:

-Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Acacia rigidula if you are pregnant or breast feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if Acacia rigidula is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 High blood pressure: Some chemicals in Acacia rigidula have stimulant effects.
-Many products that list Acacia rigidula as an ingredient have also been found to contain a chemical called beta-methylphenethylamine (BMPEA).
+Many products that list Acacia rigidula as an ingredient have been found to contain a chemical called beta-methylphenethylamine (BMPEA).
 BMPEA and other stimulants can increase blood pressure and heart rate.
-In theory, taking Acacia rigidula supplements might make high blood pressure worse.
+Taking Acacia rigidula supplements might make high blood pressure worse.

 Surgery: Some chemicals in Acacia rigidula have stimulant effects.
-Many products that list Acacia rigidula as an ingredient have also been found to contain a chemical called beta-methylphenethylamine (BMPEA).
+Many products that list Acacia rigidula as an ingredient have been found to contain a chemical called beta-methylphenethylamine (BMPEA).
 BMPEA and other stimulants can increase blood pressure and heart rate.
-In theory, taking Acacia rigidula supplements might interfere with surgery by increasing blood pressure and heart rate.
+Taking Acacia rigidula supplements might interfere with surgery by increasing blood pressure and heart rate.
 Stop taking Acacia rigidula supplements at least 2 weeks before surgery.

 Effectiveness